 The people of Athens, including those from the countryside whose land was being pillaged by their enemies, were kept in crowded conditions within the walls of Athens.
 Near the start of the Peloponnesian War, a plague swept the city.
 We don't know for sure what the plague disease was.
 A recent best guess is Typhoid Fever.
 At any rate, Pericles succumbed to and died from this plague.
 [Thucydides on the Plague]

-Prior to the plague's devastation, Athenians were dying from the war.
-Pericles delivered a rousing speech about the virtue of democracy on the occasion of funerals shortly after the start of the war.
+Prior to the plague's devastation, Athenians were already dying as a result of the war.
+Pericles delivered a rousing speech lauding democracy on the occasion of funerals, shortly after the start of the war.

 Thucydides fervently supported Pericles, but was less enthusiastic about the institution of democracy.
 Under the hands of Pericles, Thucydides thought democracy could be controlled, but without him, it could be dangerous.
-The speech attributed to Pericles was written by Thucydides for his History of the Peloponnesian War.
-Thucydides admits his speeches are only loosely based on memory.
 Despite Thucydides' attitude towards democracy, the speech he puts in Pericles' mouth supports the democratic form of government.